 As soon as you’ve found out of the installation was a success, it is time to make a few tweaks in order to set up an efficient weblog.

 That’s it!
 You’ve successfully installed WordPress on your domain.
 Just copy the username and password, bookmark the admin link, and you’re ready to go on.
 Look at how much work you just skipped over by using this simple tool!

 When you go to your WordPress dashboard first time, it looks very complicated but it’s not very difficult to use.
 First, you need to know left-hand side options:

-The dashboard is the main face of your website that will tells you each and everything about your website, like how post you have made, Comments by your visitors, Stats and Pages.
+The dashboard is the main face of your website that will tell you each and everything about your website, like how to post you have made, Comments by your visitors, Stats and Pages.

-Posts in simple you can call it article, whenever you want to write article or post about anything then you use this application and simply create your articles.
+Posts in simple you can call it an article, whenever you want to write an article or post about anything then you use this application and simply create your articles.

 Comments by clicking on this application you can approve or disapprove your comments of your visitors.

 Appearance is like theme of your smartphone, from this you can manage your website theme and even you can upload your website themes that you have purchased from other websites.

 Plugin is simply the add additional application to your website.